 Luxury Travel means enjoying the best of things.
 Luxury in the industry refers to any good, service, or commodity which gives you the feeling of abundance, comfort, and of being pampered.
 It of course comes at a cost.
 Luxury is usually expensive and hence not accessible to everyone.
 Having said that that doesn’t mean that every expensive good is a form of luxury.
 The major characteristic of luxury is its elusiveness.

-Luxury has evolved over time especially in an ancient country like India, where it has always existed in different forms and shapes.
-India’s emerging upper-middle class today aim for a luxurious lifestyle, seeking the material aspect of luxury travel.
+Luxury has evolved over time, especially in an ancient country like India, where it has always existed in different forms and shapes.
+India’s emerging upper-middle class today aims for a luxurious lifestyle, seeking the material aspect of luxury travel.

 Luxury Travel Experiences in India